 The American College of Lifestyle Medicine is the first national medical specialty society for healthcare professionals who utilize lifestyle interventions as the primary therapeutic tool in the treatment and management of disease.
 Members are engaged in practice, teaching, and research on all levels and in various areas of healthcare.
 Many are the pioneers and experts in the new field of Lifestyle Medicine.
 Learn more at www.LifestyleMedicine.org.

-The European College of Preventive and Lifestyle Medicine (ECLM) is the Preventive and Lifestyle Medicine society in Europe.
+The European Society of Lifestyle Medicine (ESLM) is the Preventive and Lifestyle Medicine society in Europe.
 The organization represents all nations in Europe and around the Mediterranean and is a founding member of the Global Lifestyle Medicine Alliance (GLMA).
-The Mission of ECLM is to reduce the burden of lifestyle-related disease in Europe.
+The Mission of ESLM is to reduce the burden of lifestyle-related disease in Europe.
 Click here to learn more.